tetyanaloskutova/remote-works/docs/guides/payments.rst

 ----------------------------------------------------

-If you are not using SPA Storefront, there are some additional steps you need to perform in order to enable the payment method in your checkout flow.
+If you are not using SPA Storefront, there are some additional steps you need to perform in task to enable the payment method in your checkout flow.

 Add a Form
 ^^^^^^^^^^